 By Andy Bowman, Attorney, Bingham Greenebaum Doll LLP

-Less than a month before the publication of EPA’s controversial greenhouse gases (GHG) emissions guidelines and performance standards for existing power plants, the Obama Administration issued two climate change reports to rally support for its proposed regulation.
+In the days leading up to the publication of EPA’s controversial greenhouse gases (GHG) emissions guidelines and performance standards for existing power plants (Clean Power Plan), the Obama Administration issued two climate change reports to rally support for its proposed regulation.

-- Climate change is projected to continue and will accelerate if global GHG emissions continue to increase; and
+- Climate change is projected to continue and will accelerate if global GHG emissions continue to increase.

-- Adverse impacts to health, infrastructure, water quality, water supplies, agriculture, and ecosystems will increase and be more severe.
+- Adverse impacts to health, infrastructure, water quality, water supplies, agriculture, and ecosystems will increase and become more severe.

 - A projected average temperature increase of 3.8º F to 4.5º F by mid-century that will result in: